 About Us

-Each year, the FPR randomly selects the 100 largest UK foundations, based on their giving-budgets.
-The project outsources the evaluation to Giving Evidence — an independent research organisation, who have defined the criteria and created the system.
+Each year, the FPR assesses 100 UK foundations on their practices on diversity, accountability, and transparency.
+The project outsources the evaluation to Giving Evidence—an independent research organisation, who have defined the criteria and created the system.

 Data collection and analysis, for the assessment, is entirely through publicly accessible information present in their annual reports and websites.